 There is a natural pull on the consumer side and brand side of the marketplace with both sides experiencing significant economic advantages.

 It is projected by next year Instagram will have more than 120 million active monthly users in the U.S. alone.
 The team at guru.club believes that they can attract at least 1% of those users from among the majority who meet the guru membership criteria.
-If 1.2 million gurus are making, on average, a $50 purchase per month (projected by 2021), the annual revenue for guru.club will be $108 million.
+If 1.2 million gurus are making, on average, a $50 purchase per month on DTC products (projected by 2021), the annual revenue for guru.club will be $108 million.

 To grasp the enormity of the untapped market that is open for pursuit by guru.club, one needs only to look at the success of Shopify which serves 800,000 businesses in 175 countries.
 Those statistics are from their 2019 First Quarter Investor Report and a very large percentage of those businesses are prime prospects for the service that guru.club plans to offer.
 This is particularly the case given guru.club’s unique partnership with Shopify.
 The needs that Shopify fills for merchants in areas such as fulfillment, payments and shipping will be complemented by guru.club’s powerful marketing solution.

 There are many companies that act as middlemen or brokers between brands and influencers.
 They facilitate the process by which brands compensate self-proclaimed “influencers” in return for brand awareness.
 These “influencers”, all too often, do not fit the image of the brand and are essentially a waste of money.
 It is well documented that this business model is fraught with problems including a lack of authenticity, fake followers, low engagement rates, fraud, and fabricated comments.
 This begs the question: why pay an influencer to endorse a product that they have never actually purchased? guru.club is not an influencer marketing company.
 It is a marketplace where customers become brand advocates. guru.club is the pioneer in this new advertising genre.